valkyrie-fnd/valkyrie-site/docs/intro.md

 # Intro

 ## Valkyrie Game Aggregator
-Valkyrie software is distributed freely on [GitHub](https://github.com/valkyrie-fnd/valkyrie).
+Valkyrie software is distributed freely on [GitHub](https://github.com/valkyrie-fnd/valkyrie) under MIT license.

 The software can be downloaded as either a Go binary, container image or you can clone the repo and build yourself.